Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 # Microsoft.Extensions.Configuration.AzureAppConfiguration
 [Source code][source_code] | [Package (NuGet)][package]

+## 8.0.0-preview.3 - July 18th, 2024
+### Breaking Changes
+* Removed .NET 7 as a target framework as .NET 7 is out of support. [#567](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/567)
+* The provider now uses the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json) to output feature flags containing any of the `variants`, `allocation` or `telemetry` properties to configuration. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)

+### Enhancements
+* Added deprecation warnings to `AzureAppConfigurationRefreshOptions.SetCacheExpiration` and `FeatureFlagOptions.CacheExpirationInterval`.
+The `AzureAppConfigurationRefreshOptions.SetRefreshInterval` and `FeatureFlagOptions.SetRefreshInterval` APIs should be used instead to set the minimum interval between consecutive refresh operations. [#350](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/350)
+* The provider can now evenly distribute requests across any available replicas, allowing your application to proactively take advantage of replicas for higher volume and scalability.
+Load balancing can be enabled by setting the new `AzureAppConfigurationOptions.LoadBalancingEnabled` property equal to true. [#535](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/535)

 ## 7.3.0 - July 16th, 2024
 ### Enhancements
 * Upgraded the package reference for `Azure.Security.KeyVault.Secrets` to `4.6.0`. [#572](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/572)